mehdirahbe/PicturesDjango/README.md

 How to:
-1) To add a new link, you have to adapt urls.py, views.py (to serve it) and carstatus.html (to display the link).
-See for example sentry or door lock.

-2) If you want to display an additional information on the car, you probably only have to adapt carstatus.html, except if it is a computed value (such as battery degradattion) where you will also have to adapt views.py to compute the value and put it in the context passed to rendering.

-3) Change look: adapt CSS in base.html
+Change look: adapt CSS in base.html

 For developpers, how to run site locally:
 1) Install python, django and mandatory modules (see requirements.txt)
-2) Run python3 manage.py migrate (configure postgress db first, see settings.py)
+2) Run python manage.py migrate (configure postgress db first, see settings.py)
-3) Then python3 manage.py createsuperuser (optional)
+3) Then python manage.py createsuperuser (optional)
-4) Then python3 manage.py collectstatic
+4) Then python manage.py collectstatic
-5) Check that all is fine: python3 manage.py test
+5) Check that all is fine: python manage.py test
-6) Run the site with: python3 manage.py runserver
+6) Run the site with: python manage.py runserver

 For venv,
 python3 -m venv .venv